 The directional reference point of five cities

-Mumbai is in North West direction with respect to Bengaluru whereas Bengaluru is in South-East direction with respect to Mumbai.
+Mumbai is in North West direction with respect to Bengaluru whereas Bengaluru is in the South-East direction with respect to Mumbai.
 One should draw a cardinal direction at a reference city/place to find the direction of the other city.

 Mrs.Veena wants to go to the Krishna Rajendra market.
 She moved northwards and after covering some distance turned left and moved 4 km and reached a crossing.
 The road in front of her led to Jaynagar while the road on to her left led to Bangalore Medical College and the road on to her right led to the Krishna Rajendra market.
 In which direction the Krishna Rajendra market is located with reference to the starting point?